kennyhyun/compose-and-serve/README.md

 #### Configuration

-- Copy `.env.sample` to `.env` and set your domain and email address.
+- Copy `.env.sample` to `.env` and edit your domain and email address in it.
 - Run the command to set the `data/user.secrets`
   - `htpasswd -nB <user> | tee data/user/secrets` modify `<user>` as your login user to the traefik dashboard